tradle/why-hypercore/FAQ.md

 - connect to peers sitting behind home routers, which otherwise can't connect to each other.
 (Hyperswarm's here is so called NAT hole punching).
 Keep in mind this does not work on mobiles (and behind some corporate firewalls), and requires a proxy (e.g. This post says [30% of P2P connections need TURN proxy](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server)).
 Our idea is to use not a public server, but a Personal Cloud as such a proxy, to avoid loss of privacy.

 - DNS replacement.
-E.g. a client app needs to find a server to connect to.
-Router / balancer needs to find a particular server.
+E.g. a client app needs to find a server and wants to avoid a centralized DNS, or just avoid a reliance on yet another service, if DHT is already used anyway.
+Same when Router / balancer needs to find a particular server.
+See one possible design for [DHT as a decentralized DNS in 2 round-trips](https://github.com/hallettj/my-dns/blob/942370cb2052f0d020564b64710e30ddc92ee5ef/uunet.markdown).

 - Server-less Contact Tracing on DHT.
 See this idea described in detail [in this paper](https://eprint.iacr.org/2020/398.pdf).